-- 1. Coat a 9-by-13-inch baking pan with cooking spray. - Combine almonds, sunflower seeds (or other nuts), raisins (or other dried fruit), oats, rice cereal and wheat germ (if using) in a large bowl. - 3.
-Combine almond butter, brown
+- 1. Coat a 9-by-13-inch baking pan with cooking spray. - Combine the almonds, sunflower seeds (or other nuts), raisins (or other dried fruit), oats, rice cereal and wheat germ (if using) in a large bowl.

-4. Transfer the mixture to the prepared pan.
+- Combine almond butter, brown sugar and corn syrup (or honey) in a large microwaveable bowl; microwave on High until bubbling, 1 to 2 minutes.
+Add vanilla and stir until blended.
+Pour the almond butter mixture over the dry ingredients and stir until coated. - 4.
+Transfer the mixture to the prepared pan.
 Press down firmly.
 (It helps to coat your fingers with cooking spray.)
 Let stand for about 1 hour to harden.
 Cut into bars.